noahweasley/CredPal-Test-2/README.md

 - **Navigation with GoRouter**: GoRouter is used for handling navigation, providing a declarative and structured approach to managing routes and deep linking within the app.

 - **Asset Management**: Some images in the project aren't being used currently, but it is assumed that they could be utilized when data is fetched dynamically from a REST API.
 This could involve displaying images based on data received from the API, such as product images or user profiles.

+> Please note that the zipped file of the application is in /assets/screenshots folder